brucedkyle/architectures/docs/sustainability/timeliness.md

 # Inventory Optimisation - Product Timeliness

 To demonstrate the importance of inventory optimisation for any business, we will focus on main use cases of products that expire or have a known _shelf life_.
 We will start by defining the business problem and the shelf life use case, describe the challenges and business drivers organizations face.
-Next, we will provide an overview of the solution, show a schematic of the shelf life use case provide an action guide, and conclude with the technology used in the solution.
+Next, we will provide an action guide, provide an overview of the solution, show a schematic of the shelf life use case, and conclude with the technology used in the solution.

 For a comprehensive inventory solution overview, see [Inventory Optimisation](inventory.md).